dawelsch/dawelsch.github.io/websrc/source/documents/networking/concepts.md

 Cisco ACI), the Contiv forwarding layer communicates the *tenant* to the external network using a *VLAN* or *VXLAN* ID.
 The Contiv routing plane (like BGP) is used to communicate the VRF-ID to rest of the network.
-See the documentation on layer3 BGP network configuraiton to learn more about configuration and usage.
+See the documentation on layer3 BGP network configuration to learn more about configuration and usage.

 Note that for *overlay* networks, the need to communicate the tenant to the external network is not applicable.